Are the Four Horsemen of Revelation Riding Today?

 The English-speaking nations, led by the United States and the United Kingdom, are missing in the end-time geopolitical landscape.
 The U.S. and U.K. in particular have maintained the global order for over 200 years.
 But Bible prophecy shows these two nations will be rendered powerless before the end times—largely as punishment for their national sins.
 To learn more, read “What Will Happen to America?”

 The impact of warfare goes far beyond just the loss of human life.
-Wars also have a major effect on food supplies.
+Wars also have a significant impact on food supplies.
 Russia and Ukraine account for a third of the world’s wheat and barley exports, and Russia is the leading supplier of fertilizers, on which much industrial food production depends.

 Disruptions in food supplies can also lead to war.
 Consider the Arab Spring.
 In Egypt, the rise of the price of wheat led to uprisings that toppled Hosni Mubarak’s government.
 The rising food prices have a real risk of causing major unrest in North Africa and the Middle East.